AshwinkumarPillai/Pig_Game/README.md

 - CSS 3 (Vanilla)
 - JS (Vanilla)

+## Additional Features

+- Players can set the winning score
+- Select Themes

 ## Functionalities to be added

-1. Winning score to be set by players.
-2. Player name can be added.
+1. Player name can be added.
-3. Theme settings.
+2. Theme settings.
-4. How to play option.
+3. How to play option.
-5. Some more game modes.
+4. Some more game modes.